dnsohrabian/gcrta-board/README.md

 # gcrta-board
-`A real-time LED transit departure board for Clevelanders`
+`A real-time LED transit arrival board for Clevelanders`

 This project is a modded Cleveland version of the [dc-metro](https://github.com/metro-sign/dc-metro) transit board.
-It uses the same hardware and general display, with capability to poll the [Greater Cleveland Regional Transit Authority](http://www.riderta.com/) live trip updates by itself and a clock ⌚.
+It uses the same hardware and general display, with capability to poll the [Greater Cleveland Regional Transit Authority](http://www.riderta.com/) live trip updates and ⌚.

 It uses a friendly version of Micropython (which is Python meant for embedded devices) called CircuitPython.
-CP is developed by the makers of the board, [Adafruit](https://www.adafruit.com/).
-They make all kinds of educational and hobby electronics/coding products, provide great resources and community spaces.
+CP is developed by the makers of the hardware, [Adafruit](https://www.adafruit.com/), who makes and sells educational and hobby electronics/coding products, provides great resources and is woman-owned in NYC.
 Check em out.

 ![Example photo](/img/Example1.jpg)